You are here

 Established in 1805, this DC landmark is the oldest continuously operating open-air seafood market in the nation.
 Several vendors sell prepared and raw seafood – some from floating barges.
 It’s a great place to sample the region’s iconic Chesapeake Bay crabs and oysters.

 The Gangplank Marina is a commercial marina serving Washington’s premier sightseeing cruises.
-See the Jefferson Memorial and other DC landmarks from the glass-enclosed luxury of Entertainment Cruises' The Odyssey, featuring elegant multi-course meals, and the Spirit of Washington, which is known for popular brunch cruises.
+See the Jefferson Memorial and other DC landmarks from the glass-enclosed luxury of Hornblower Cruises' The Odyssey, featuring elegant multi-course meals, and the Spirit of Washington, which is known for popular brunch cruises.
 The Washington Marina was established in 1951 and remains a vibrant home of many “live aboards,” or owners of boats who reside here year-round.

 Housed in a former 19th century Baptist church, Culture House DC, previously known as the Blind Whino SW Arts Club, is dedicated to bringing an "accessible arts environment with multiple experiential opportunities" to the community.
 These experiences come in the form of avant-garde productions, edgy events and an art annex with a gallery open to the public on Wednesdays and on weekends.